-- (c) From January 2017 through June 26, 2020, we granted to our employees, directors, consultants and other service providers stock options to purchase an aggregate of 16,264,740 shares of common stock upon the exercise of options under our 2013 Equity Incentive Plan, as amended, or 2013 Plan, at exercise prices per share ranging from \$0.56 to \$0.80, for an aggregate exercise price of approximately \$10.68 million. - (d) From January 2017 through June 26, 2020, we issued and sold to certain of our employees, directors, consultants and other service providers an aggregate of 178,572 shares of common stock upon the exercise of options under our 2013 Plan at an exercise price per share of \$0.56, for an aggregate exercise price of approximately \$100,000.00.
+- (c) In July 2020, we issued and sold an aggregate of 28,020,172 shares of our Series D convertible preferred stock at a purchase price of \$2.4982 per share for aggregate proceeds of approximately \$70.0 million to seven (7) accredited investors. - (d) From January 2017 through July 31, 2020, we granted to our employees, directors, consultants and other service providers stock options to purchase an aggregate of 16,264,740 shares of common stock upon the exercise of options under our 2013 Equity Incentive Plan, as amended, or 2013 Plan, at exercise prices per share ranging from \$0.56 to \$0.80, for an aggregate exercise price of approximately \$10.68 million. - (e) From January 2017 through July 31, 2020, we issued and sold to certain of our employees, directors, consultants and other service providers an aggregate of 178,572 shares of common stock upon the exercise of options under our 2013 Plan at an exercise price per share of \$0.56, for an aggregate exercise price of approximately \$100,000.00.

-The offers, sales and issuances of the securities described in Items 15(a) and 15(b) were exempt from registration under the Securities Act under Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder as transactions by an issuer not involving a public offering.
+The offers, sales and issuances of the securities described in Items 15(a), 15(b) and 15(c) were exempt from registration under the Securities Act under Section 4(a)(2) of the Securities Act or Regulation D promulgated thereunder as transactions by an issuer not involving a public offering.
 The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof and appropriate legends were affixed to the securities issued in these transactions.
 Each of the recipients of securities in these transactions was an accredited person and had adequate access, through employment, business or other relationships, to information about the registrant.

-The offers, sales and issuances of the securities described in Items 15(c) and 15(d) were exempt from registration under the Securities Act under either (i) Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701 or (ii) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
+The offers, sales and issuances of the securities described in Items 15(d) and 15(e) were exempt from registration under the Securities Act under either (i) Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701 or (ii) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
 The recipients of such securities were the registrant's employees, consultants or directors and received the securities under our 2013 Plan.
 The recipients of securities in each of these transactions represented their intention to acquire the securities for investment only and not with view to or for sale in connection with any distribution thereof and appropriate legends were affixed to the securities issued in these transactions.